Washington State Rental Application and Tenant Screening- A Comprehensive Guide

 Landlords must provide prospective tenants with important information before initiating the screening process, which includes:

-• Criteria for application denial: Outlining specific reasons that could result in the rejection of an application.
+• Criteria for application denial: Landlords are required to outline specific reasons that could result in the rejection of an application.
+This includes providing an adverse action notice if the application is denied, stating the specific reasons and the information that led to the denial.

-• Rights regarding consumer reports: Informing tenants about their rights to obtain a free copy of the consumer report in case of denial or adverse action and to dispute inaccuracies.
+• Rights regarding consumer reports: Tenants must be informed about their rights to obtain a free copy of the consumer report if their application is denied or if adverse action is taken.
+They also have the right to dispute inaccuracies in the report.

 Screening costs